PelionIoT/mbl-tools/mbl-release-manager/README.md

 $ source my_venv/bin/activate
 (my_venv) $
 ```
-* Now we are inside a Python3 virtual environment 'my_venv'.
-Lets clone the mbl-tools repository and install the script package:
+* Clone the mbl-tools repository and install the script package:
 ```
 (my_venv) $ git clone git@github.com:ARMmbed/mbl-tools.git
 (my_venv) $ cd mbl-tools/mbl-release-manager/
 (my_venv) $ python setup.py install
 ```
-* After installing the script's package, mbl-release-manager can be run from anywhere.
-It resides under /tmp/my_venv/mbl-release-manager/venev/bin.
-* Type mbl-release-manager -h for help.
-A typical run will start by simulating and look like that (after creating an update.json file locally):
+* The package binary mbl-release-manager is only installed within the virtual environment at (`/tmp/my_venv/bin`); it can be run by activating the virtual environment or by calling the binaries by specifying its path on the CLI.
+* Run the command `mbl-release-manager -h` for usage information.
+* Create all required release branches without pushing to remote repositories as follows:
 ```
-(my_venv) $ mbl-release-manager -s -r update.json
+(my_venv) $ mbl-release-manager -s -r mbl-os-v1.0-release-conf.json
 ```
-* To exit venv after script is done type:
+* Deactivate the virtual environment after a successful run:
 ```
 (my_venv) $ deactivate
 $